Pole Bending Clinics with Ken Smith

 Why is it that pole bending is such a challenging event for riders and horses to learn?
 As with every equine activity, it's all about horsemanship!
 Pole bending is by far the most complex and challenging of the speed events, with ten lead changes and three turns, each separated by only a heartbeat of time.
 We call it precision dressage at speed.
 It's a high speed dance, with the rider leading, but so together that they appear as one.

 We attempt to address all of these requirements at our clinics.
-We use a proven teaching format that gets results: Hear it, See it, Feel it, Do it!
+We use a proven teaching format that gets results: Hear it, See it, Do it, and Feel it!
 Visualization is an important aspect of learning the mechanics of any sport.
 We start with knowledge.
 We explain the event in detail, using diagrams and action videos.
 A rider must understand what they are trying to do, and then the rider must become a trainer and show the horse.

 We use a video and presentation format to initially introduce the technique, then drills are employed that specifically target the key aspects of the event.